Utah Amyloidosis Program

 About Our Program

 Because amyloidosis is so complex, it is important to have a treatment plan specific to you.
 At U of U Health, you will be evaluated and seen by amyloidosis specialists from different disciplines.
 This will help our providers better understand your individual needs.
+Our team members are leading experts in amyloidosis and focus their time and energy in researching and treating the condition.

 If you have AL amyloidosis, a hematologist will coordinate your care.
 If you have ATTR amyloidosis, a cardiologist will coordinate your care.
 You will also see other specialists as needed.